Jdelgado28/sprint-4/README.md

 Process: The database is firstly processed by filling in missing values in the model_year, cylinder, and odometer columns.
 I did that by grouping by model year and filling in with their respective median.
 The model Mercedes sprinter van had no odometer therefore had no median to fill in with.
 I took care of those missing values independently.
 Moreover, the paint color had some missing values and those were filled in with unknown.
-I lastly created a  Boolean column out of is 4_wd.
+Lastly, I created a  Boolean column out of is 4_wd.

 Visuals:The first visual is a  distribution of Price depending on Brand, Cylinders, Paint color and Type.
 The x axis is price with y axis being frequency or count.
 The color is choosen from the dropdown menu.
 The second visual is a scatterplot with Mean price by brand and Model Year.
 The user can pick from different color representing brad while the x axis depicts year and y axis is frequency.

+App Launch: In visual studio code have a repository with notebook, .gitignore, README.md, app.py, config.toml, requirements.txt , vehicles_us.csv.
+Using VsCode terminal I can write streamlit run app.py where the app will pop open in with a local host adress.